matatk/agrip/audioquake/manuals/user-manual-part02.md

 ### Running the Game

-The “game launcher” (described in more detail shortly) is your entry point to AudioQuake.
-To start the game launcher in Linux, simply run **start.pl** from the directory where AudioQuake was installed.
-In Windows you can run the launcher via the Start Menu – Choose `Start`, `Programs`, `AudioQuake`, `Start AudioQuake`.
+The “game launcher” (described in more detail shortly) is your entry point to *AudioQuake*.
+To start the game launcher in Linux, simply run **start.pl** from the directory where *AudioQuake* was installed.
+In Windows you can run the launcher via the Start Menu – Choose `Start`, `Programs`, `*AudioQuake*`, `Start *AudioQuake*`.

-**Warning:** Please unload any access software such as a screen reader or magnifier before running AudioQuake.
+**Warning:** Please unload any access software such as a screen reader or magnifier before running *AudioQuake*.
 The game is self-voicing so additional access software is not required.
-You may also find that running access software alongside AudioQuake makes the game run slowly.
+You may also find that running access software alongside *AudioQuake* makes the game run slowly.

 The game launcher should now begin talking to you.
 Please send an e-mail to our tech support address (found on the [ContactUs](http://www.agrip.org.uk/ContactUs) page of our site) if you are having problems and we’ll do our best to help you out.

 ### Initial Data File Set–up

-When run AudioQuake for the first time, the game will asess which version of the data files you have available.
-It will search for the registered Quake data on your hard disk (which is useful if you’ve purchased the electronic download of the game or have installed it from CD before).
-If when you installed AudioQuake, you indicated that you have a retail CD (by not having the Shareware episode downloaded for you), this is when you’ll be asked to insert the CD so that the data can be installed.
+When run *AudioQuake* for the first time, the game will asess which version of the data files you have available.
+It will search for the registered *Quake* data on your hard disk (which is useful if you’ve purchased the electronic download of the game or have installed it from CD before).
+If when you installed *AudioQuake*, you indicated that you have a retail CD (by not having the Shareware episode downloaded for you), this is when you’ll be asked to insert the CD so that the data can be installed.

 ### How Best to Listen

-AudioQuake runs in stereo sound and gives far superior performance on headphones than with traditional desktop computer speakers.
+*AudioQuake* runs in stereo sound and gives far superior performance on headphones than with traditional desktop computer speakers.
 We strongly recommend the use of headphones as they will let you get the most out of the game.

 Many people are now looking into, or own, surround-sound systems.
-Surround sound is something that we are going to be adding before AudioQuake reaches 1.0.0 (it is the core of the “Implicit Accessibility” feature).
+Surround sound is something that we are going to be adding before *AudioQuake* reaches 1.0.0 (it is the core of the “Implicit Accessibility” feature).

 ## The User Interface

-AudioQuake gives you the ability to interact with Quake the same way that sighted gamers do.
+*AudioQuake* gives you the ability to interact with *Quake* the same way that sighted gamers do.
 This chapter describes the main user interface for the game (the *console*) as well as the *game launcher*, which we provided to make setting some options more convenient.

 ### The Game Launcher

-As mentioned above, this program acts as a front-end to AudioQuake.
+As mentioned above, this program acts as a front-end to *AudioQuake*.
 It exists to allow you to adjust many accessibility-related options and review your keybindings before starting the game.
 The launcher has a spoken menu-based interface.
 To enter a menu choice simply type the letter that corresponds to your choice and press ENTER.

-You can adjust many settings of the game by using the launcher – visit [Part VI, “Customising AudioQuake”](#customising "Part VI.
-Customising AudioQuake") for more information.
+You can adjust many settings of the game by using the launcher – visit [Part VI, “Customising *AudioQuake*”](#customising "Part VI.
+Customising *AudioQuake*") for more information.

 ### The Console

-When you start Quake itself, you’ll be presented with a pre-recorded demo.
+When you start *Quake* itself, you’ll be presented with a pre-recorded demo.
 To get to the console, press the key below ESC on your keyboard.
 Here you can type in commands to start new games, play the tutorial maps or join in a multiplayer match.
 Instructions on how to do this can be found throughout the rest of the manual.
 All of the in-game events are self-voicing, including text editing within the console.
 After you exit the game by typing the “quit” command into the console, the launcher’s main menu will re-appear.
-To fully exit AudioQuake, choose the exit (X) option from the main menu.
+To fully exit *AudioQuake*, choose the exit (X) option from the main menu.

 **Tip:** Type the **aghelp** command to get a list of some very useful commands you can use to interact with the game.

 **Tip:** If you get the syntax of a command wrong when you type it into the console, you’ll be presented with a message that explains the correct syntax for that command.

-### Quake Menu
+### *Quake* Menu

-In the original Quake, there was a traditional hierarchical menu.
-This is not present in AudioQuake as the console allows you to do more, is faster to use and is also the way most players choose to interact with the game nowadays, anyway.
+In the original *Quake*, there was a traditional hierarchical menu.
+This is not present in *AudioQuake* as the console allows you to do more, is faster to use and is also the way most players choose to interact with the game nowadays, anyway.

 ## Navigation